← Back to blog

 13 └────────────────────────────────────────────────────────────┘

 Without cache reuse, the cost per turn stays high even though 95% of the input hasn't changed.
 That's the "redundancy tax" — and it's why prompt caching was such a breakthrough.
+This redundancy is the core of what we call the Agent Taxread the full breakdown here.

 How Anthropic's Prompt Caching Works (and Why 5 Minutes)